rsicarelli/kotlin-koans-edu-br/koans/src/commonMain/kotlin/com/rsicarelli/koansbr/conventions/invoke/README.md

 1() //huh?..
 ```

-Implement the function `Invokable.invoke()` to count the number of times it is invoked.
+Implement the function `com.rsicarelli.koansbr.conventions.invoke.Invokable.invoke()` to count the number of times it is invoked.